smyrman/blog/2021-03-generic-test-library/blog.md

 First out, you might note that we do not pass in a `t` parameter.
 That is because what `subtest` does, is to _return a test function_.
 This test function can then be run as a Go _sub-test_, omitting the need to manually pass in a `t` parameter.
 Cleaver?
 I certainly thought so when I first had the idea.

 Next up we solved the ordering issue of "got" and "want".
 You can see that we first call `Value` on the result.
 This actually return what we call a `ValueFunc` or _value initializer_.
 It is not important now to explain why it's a function, but we can perhaps get back to that.
 The important part now is that this type has _methods_ that let's us initialize tests.
-In this particular instance, we where call the method `DeepEqual` which we call with the expect parameter.
+In this particular instance, we call the method `DeepEqual` with the expect parameter.
 Here we have also attempted to solve the clarity issue of what `Equal` does, by giving the method a more descriptive name.

 Next up, as we pass the `func(*testing.T)` instance returned by `DeepEqual` to `t.Run`, this method require you to supply a _name_.
 Thus a description for the check is required.
 In fact, as we are using Go sub-tests, there is now even a way for you to re-run a particular _check_ in your test for better focus during de-bugging: